 \begin{defn} A ground NSRT $a^\uparrow$ with effects $(E_\sigma^+, E_\sigma^-)$ \emph{covers} an environment transition $\tau = (s, a, s')$, denoted $a^\uparrow \models \tau$, if (1) the ground NSRT is applicable in $s$; (2) $E_\sigma^+ = \textsc{Abstract}(s')\setminus\textsc{Abstract}(s)$; and (3) $E_\sigma^- = \textsc{Abstract}(s)\setminus\textsc{Abstract}(s')$. \end{defn}

-We assume that the following \emph{weak semantics} connect $P$ and $E$ with the environment: for each ground NSRT $a^\uparrow$, there exists a state $s \in \mathcal{S}$ and there exists an action $a \in \mathcal{A}$ s.t. $a^\uparrow \models (s, a, f(s, a))$.
-Importantly, this means that the abstraction defined by the NSRTs does not satisfy downward refinability~\cite{marthi2007angelic}, which would have required the ``there exists a state'' to be ``for all states.''
-These weak semantics will make learning efficient (\secref{sec:learning}), but will require integrated planning (\secref{sec:planning}).
+We assume that the following \emph{weak semantics} connect $P$ and $E$ with the environment: for each ground NSRT $a^\uparrow$, there exists a state $s \in \mathcal{S}$ and there exists an action $a \in \mathcal{A}$ such that $a^\uparrow \models (s, a, f(s, a))$.
+Importantly, this means that the abstraction defined by the NSRTs does \emph{not} satisfy downward refinability~\cite{marthi2007angelic}, which would have required the ``there exists a state'' to be ``for all states.''
+These weak semantics make learning efficient (\secref{sec:learning}), but require integrated planning (\secref{sec:planning}).

 To plan, it is important to be able to simulate the effects of actions on the continuous environment state.
-The low-level transition model $h$, which we discuss next, is used for this.
+We next discuss the low-level transition model $h$, which is used for this.

 \begin{defn} Given a state $s$ and ground NSRT $a^\uparrow$ with substitution $\sigma$, the \emph{context of $s$ for $a^\uparrow$} is $v_\sigma(s) = s[\sigma(o_1)] \circ \cdots \circ s[\sigma(o_k)]$, where $v_\sigma(s) \in \mathbb{R}^{d(o_1)+\dots+d(o_k)}$, $s[\cdot]$ looks up an object's attribute vector in $s$, and $\circ$ is vector concatenation. \end{defn}